sequel to The Only Gift

 “Another tunnel.
 Sort of.
 Between laid-up stones, like a wall, like two walls and a roof.”
 His face scrunched in thought, Mouse chose a word.
 “Castle-y.”

 “You mean … like a castle wall, a double-sided wall you can walk through?”
 He drew up one knee.
 “Mural passages.
 Secret ways built inside stone walls to allow movement without being seen.”
 He peered up into the dark stairwell.
 “Where do you think we are, Mouse?”

-Mouse shrugged.
-“Someplace up North.
+Mouse shrugged at the obviousness.
+“Someplace Up-North.
 Should we seal this up?”